amichaelsen/amichaelsen.github.io/service.md

-## Community Groups
+## Community Service

-At UC Berkeley I serve as a student representative on the Math Department's [Equity and Inclusion Committee](https://math.berkeley.edu/resources/equity-inclusion-and-diversity).
+At UC Berkeley I serve as a student representative on the Math Department's [Equity and Inclusion Committee](https://math.berkeley.edu/resources/equity-inclusion-and-diversity) and in Spring 2021 I have been working as a Graduate Assembly [Department Climate Advocate](https://www.ga.berkeley.edu/about/open-positions/) for the math department.
 I am also an officer of the Mathematics Graduate Student Association (MGSA) and previously served on Unbounded Representation (URep), student groups which organize student events from office draw, picnics, weekly teas, movie nights, and more!
 I am also part of [Noetherian Ring](https://nring.math.berkeley.edu/) a network of academics who identify with gender minorities in math at UC Berkeley.